nrem/pewi/README.md

 * Enjoy!

 #Collaboration
 The `master` branch is used for active development and where pull requests should be made against.
+[Github provides extensive documentation that explains how to collaborate.](https://help.github.com/categories/63/articles)

 #Technologies
 - [jQuery](http://jquery.com/)